Risk Management

 The Group uses transportation equipment including many trucks to conduct business, and the fuel expenses thereof vary according to movements in the price of crude oil and exchange rates.

-The Group endeavors to contain the risk of expenses increasing due to fluctuations in the price of crude oil by introducing environmentally friendly vehicles such as trucks powered by natural gas, and has a policy to actively introduce vehicles that save energy or support alternative energy through the introduction of new technologies in the event such vehicles are developed in the future.
-However, the Group's operating results may be affected if there is a sudden rise in fuel prices, etc., the increase in expenses cannot be passed onto sale prices such as freight tariffs, or demand for the Group's services decreases due to passing on the increase to sale prices.
+The Group endeavors to contain the risk of expenses increasing due to fluctuations in the price of fuel by introducing environmentally friendly vehicles such as trucks powered by natural gas, and has a policy to actively introduce vehicles that save energy or support alternative energy through the introduction of new technologies in the event such vehicles are developed in the future.
+However, if a rapid increase in fuel prices occurs due to factors such as escalating tensions in the Middle East, or if the pass-through of such cost increases to service prices results in reduced demand for the Group's services, or if the Group is unable to pass on these additional costs to service prices such as freight charges, the Group's operating results may be adversely affected.

 (3) Intensification of the competitive environment